kingparra/hpfp/08_-_recursion/notes.rst

    Recursion is interesting because it combines three separate steps:

-   * An inductive reasoning step (in the form of a problem decomposition);
+   * An inductive reasoning step (in the form decomposiing a problem into a subproblem);
-   * a control flow transfer step (in the form of transferring control to a new function stack frame);
+   * a control flow transfer step (from the previous function execution instance to the new one);
    * and a data transformation step (in the form of a function call with new argument values).

 .. topic:: Unifing control-flow and data-flow